TheNoobInventor/arduino-gimbal/docs/index.md

 | SDA         | A4 |
 | INT         | D2 |

 The pair of analog pins, A4 and A5, on the Nano are usually used for I2C communications according to the board pinout schematics.
 Hence, pins A4 and A5 are connected to SDA and SCL on the MPU6050 module respectively.
+The external interrupt pin of the MPU6050 is connected to the D2 digital Nano pin.

 The signal cable of the servo motors are connected to the Nano as follows: